kpn/py-timeexecution/README.md

 -   `func_args` - Original args received by the wrapped function.
 -   `func_kwargs` - Original kwargs received by the wrapped function.

-From within a hook you can change the [name]{.title-ref} if you want the metrics to be split into multiple series.
+From within a hook you can change the `name` if you want the metrics to be split into multiple series.

 See the following example how to setup hooks.